vguzman812/AirMap/README.md

 ## About

 This project uses Mapbox through the React Map GL library, and the OpenSky Network API to get real-time aircraft info.
-Note that there is a limit of 80 requests a day from OpenSky Network API for those without accounts.
+Note that there is a limit of 400 credits per day.
+A global query(all planes in the sky right now) costs 4 credits.
+Therefore, there are around 100 daily requests from OpenSky Network API for those without accounts.

 ## Built With
 ![image](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)